 - temporary blindness

-- susceptible to exacerbation by activities, such as walking or climbing stairs
+- worsen with activities, such as walking or climbing stairs

 A migraine headache may also cause: